Date: 4 December 2014. Building a Locker (Part

 One flaw

-I've noticed over the years is I tend to complicate projects to the
+I have noticed over the years is I tend to complicate projects to the

 point where they become too difficult for me to accomplish by